OPR-group-BNITM/vimop_database_update/virus/README.md

 ```
 to add organism names.

+### Excluded genomes

+You can add IDs of genomes that should not be removed from the data (e.g. because they are assigned to wrong organisms, low quality).

+### Setup config for nextflow run

+Look at the latest configs and adapt the content to your current files.

 ## Run a data set curation

 There is a test run in `testset`.
 You can run it by typing `nextflow main.nf -c testset/test.config`.
 The results will be written to `data/output_databases/test`.
 The reference virus genome data base is then found in `data/output_databases/test/db`.
 It contains files with genomes for the respective filters, a yaml config file and the blast data base.